haquefardeen/awesome-dot/README.md

 - [Delegation Registry](https://github.com/novasamatech/opengov-delegate-registry) - OpenGov Delegate registry by Novasama Technologies — an open-source repository for Delegates to fill out their information to attract more delegations through the Agile Delegation feature
 - [Delegation Registry Wiki](https://docs.novawallet.io/nova-wallet-wiki/governance/add-delegate-information) - How to sign up for the Delegation Registry.

+### Staking

+- [Validator Selection Tool](https://w3f.github.io/validator-selection-tool/)- A tool engineered to help nominators to streamline nominations based on preferences, using the most up-to-date validator data.
+- [Staking Dashboard](https://staking.polkadot.network/)- An open-source dashboard to participate in staking via direct nomination or nomination pools with historical data and educational resources.
+- [Staking Metrics](https://dashboards.data.paritytech.io/staking.html)- Dashboard with selected metrics on staking, nomination pools and more.

 ### Bridges
 - [Centrifuge](https://www.dotmarketcap.com/coin/centrifuge)- A decentralized asset finance.
 - [Stafi](https://www.dotmarketcap.com/coin/stafi)- The first DeFi protocol unlocking liquidity of staked assets.